ovh/venom/executors/web/README.md

 * driverPort: Port to run driver, if port is not defined, use driver default port

 ## Action
-Action allow to manipulate browser
+Actions allow you to manipulate the browser

 List of output values available:
 * result.url: URL of the current page